sunukkim98/ssu-dmlab.github.io/research.md

   </div>
 </div>
 #### Publications
+* Time-aware Random Walk Diffusion to Improve Dynamic Graph Learning, AAAI, 2023.
+* Accurate Node Feature Estimation with Structured Variational Graph Autoencoder, SIGKDD, 2022.
 * Signed Random Walk Diffusion for Effective Representation Learning in Signed Graphs, PLoS ONE, 2022.
-* Learning to Walk across Time for Interpretable Temporal Knowledge Graph Completion, SIGKDD, 2021.
 * Compressing Deep Graph Convolution Network With Multi-staged Knowledge Distillation, PLoS ONE, 2021.
 * Accurate Relational Reasoning in Edge-labeled Graphs by Multi-Labeled Random Walk with Restart, WWW Journal, 2020.

 ---

-### Large-scale Graph Analytics
+### Large-scale Data Analytics
 <div class="item">
   <div class="item__image">
     <img class="image image--lg" src="/assets/images/researches/large.png"/>
   </div>
   <div class="item__content">
     <div class="item__header">
-      <h4>How can we design scalable algorithms for big graphs?</h4>
+      <h4>How can we design scalable algorithms for big data?</h4>
     </div>
     <div class="item__description">
       <p>
-      Networks are continuously growing thanks to recent advances in the Web and computing technologies; the extent of networks reaches tera- or peta-scale.
+      Data such as networks are continuously growing thanks to recent advances in the Web and computing technologies; the extent of networks reaches tera- or peta-scale.
 As a result, traditional methods fail to compute a ranking in a reasonable time with restricted resources on very large graphs.
 Networks also become complicated by involving massive attributes on nodes and links to represent various events.
-      Those obstacles degrade the performance of applications on graphs in terms of speed and quality.
+      Those obstacles degrade the performance of applications on data in terms of speed and quality.
       </p>
       <p>
-      In this project, we aim to develop efficient and scalable methods for faster mining on large-scale graphs.
+      In this project, we aim to develop efficient and scalable methods for faster mining on large-scale data.
       </p>
     </div>
   </div>
 </div>
 #### Publications
+* TensorCodec: Compact Lossy Compression of Tensors without Strong Data Assumptions, ICDM, 2023.
+* NeuKron: Constant-Size Lossy Compression of Sparse Reorderable Matrices and Tensors, The Web Conference, 2023.
 * Fast and Accurate Pseudoinverse with Sparse Matrix Reordering and Incremental Approach, Machine Learning, 2021.
 * BalanSiNG: Fast and Scalable Generation of Realistic Signed Networks, EDBT, 2021.
 * BePI: Fast and Memory-Efficient Method for Billion-Scale Random Walk with Restart, SIGMOD, 2017.